What is the difference between Alma Forest and other learning programmes?

 What is the ratio of teacher-to-child?

-The teacher-to-child ratio is 1:7.
-All staff are Forest School trained.
+The teacher-to-child ratio is 1:8.
+Our staff are Forest School trained.
 Our high teacher-to-child ratio enables a more personal approach to learning.
 Thus, ensuring children are easily monitored for their learning interests and capabilities.

 What happens in case of an accident?